Jumman04/Simple-Youtube-Video-Player/README.md

 Your contributions will help make this project more valuable and educational for developers exploring YouTube integration in Android apps.
 Thank you for being a part of our open-source community!

-## License

-This project is open-source, and you are welcome to clone, modify, and use it as you see fit.
-There are no restrictions on editing or distributing this project.
-We encourage you to explore, learn, and build upon it in any way that benefits your needs.

-Feel free to dive into the code and make it your own!
-We hope this project serves as a valuable resource for your endeavors.

-Enjoy and happy coding!

 ---